 In June 2018, the FASB issued ASU No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made ("ASU 2018-08").
 This ASU clarifies and improves the scope of the accounting guidance for contributions received and contributions made.
 The clarifications and improved scope assist entities in 1) evaluating whether transactions should be accounted for as contributions (nonreciprocal) or as exchange (reciprocal) transactions, and 2) determining whether a contribution is conditional.
 ASU 2018-08 is effective for annual reporting periods beginning after December 15, 2018.
-Management's assessment of ASU 2018-08 is not expected to have a material impact on the Organization's financial statements and disclosures.
+ASU 2018-08 does not have a material impact on the Organization's financial statements and disclosures.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820) - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement (ASU 2018-13).
 This guidance eliminates, modifies, and adds certain disclosures on fair value measurements.
 ASU 2018-13 is effective for annual reporting periods beginning after December 15, 2019.
-Management's assessment of ASU 2018-13 is not expected to have a material impact on the Organization's financial statements and disclosures.
+ASU 2018-13 does not have a material impact on the Organization's financial statements and disclosures.